 You can purchase smart cameras for both the interior and exterior of your home.
 Indoor cameras are a great way to keep an eye on your pets or children, while exterior cameras let you view your front porch and yard (and your Amazon packages) at a glance.
 You can also opt for a video doorbell as a more powerful exterior camera, which offers similar functionality along with, you know, doorbell functionality.

 With the Wyze Cam Pan, you can easily pan around (and tilt and zoom) to see what’s happening in every corner of a room.
-This makes it easy to pop in and see what your kids or pets are doing while you’re on the other side of the house.
+This makes it easy to pop in and see what your kids or pets are doing while you’re on the other side of the house (or away at work).
 An indoor camera is also nice to have in the event of a break-in or other noteworthy activity.
-This camera records in 1080p HD, and has six IR LED night vision that lets you catch events any time of day or night.
+This camera records in 1080p HD and has six IR LED night vision that lets you catch events in detail any time of day or night.